MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 are explained with each example.

-This example has mutilple instances of the same SvcParamKey {{presentation}}.
+This example has multiple instances of the same SvcParamKey {{presentation}}.

     example.com.
 SVCB   1 foo.example.com. (